glotzerlab/hoomd-rs/doc/src/examples.md

 While focused, you can interact with the simulation.
 All the examples have a few common controls.
 For example, you can press `<space>` to pause the simulation and then the `n` to advance it one step at a time.
-Press `m` to show/hide the GUI.
-Use the GUI panel to control the simulation speed, camera sensitivity, and other options.
+Press `m` to show/hide the options menu.
+Use the GUI to control the simulation speed, camera sensitivity, and other options.
 The GUI also shows the keyboard shortcuts on many controls.

 Some examples provide a relatively static view while others give you more opportunity to interact with the simulation.
 See the on-screen help messages of